paulatwang/brain-connectivity/README.md

 # Project Goals
-The goal of this project is to create a containerized pipeline for psychophysiological interaction analysis in Nipype (a python package for fMRI analysis).
+The goal of this project is to create a containerized pipeline for [psychophysiological interaction (PPI)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3375893/) analysis in Nipype (a python package for fMRI analysis).
+The PPI model is essentially a three-level GLM with a nonlinear interaction coefficient.
 This pipeline allows us to examine the connectivity between two different networks in the brain during an activity (such as when a person is in flow).

 ## Theoretical Background
 The Synchronization Theory of Flow offers a neurological perspective of a ‘flow state’.
 It hypothesizes that that flow occurs when specific attention and reward networks synchronize in the brain.
 At a neurological level, understanding what flow looks like with a dynamic, real-time measure in the brain has implications for a variety of questions, such as testing the length, depth, and stability of flow episodes across various conditions and types of distractors.